Student engagement: Strategies to help institutions retain students during the COVID-19 pandemic

 And remember that online-only education will psychologically impact students differently.
 Some students crave a physical connection with their institution—and there is no replacement for attending classes in person or strolling across the quad.
 For those students, some visual connection to their college or university will be beneficial.
 It’s a good idea to occasionally send appealing photographs of campus, or to create virtual campus backgrounds for students and instructors to use during teleconferencing and online classes.
 Those students missing the campus environment will find comfort in these images, so consider posting photos to social media with encouraging messages.
 Both Purdue University and Swarthmore College have taken this approach.

 Many institutions offer a slim schedule of summer courses, as students are often taking advantage of co-curricular opportunities such as study abroad, internships, undergraduate research, or working a summer job to save money for the next academic year.
-For summer 2020, many students will be homebound and may consider the summer as an opportunity to earn academic credits.
+During the summer, many students might be homebound and may consider the summer as an opportunity to earn academic credits.
 Colleges and universities can step in to provide new and expanded course offerings.
 As students become more comfortable with remote learning processes, they may be more inclined to enroll in summer courses.
 And online summer courses allow institutions an unparalleled opportunity to fine-tune the systems and processes around online learning—before the anticipated crush of students in the fall.
 To sweeten the deal, some institutions, such as Houston Baptist University, are offering tuition reductions for online summer courses.

 Lean on technology